bcgov/ols-router/rpng-release-notes.md

 9. Exclude specific restrictions by providing a comma-separated list of restriction IDs
 10. Restriction types can now be passed as parameters
 11. New restriction types have been added.

+### Route Planner 2.1.8
+1. Route Planner 2.1.8 is backward compatible with Route Planner 2.x.
+2. Configuration updated to apply the Global Distortion Field (gdf) to cars.
+To avoid impacting existing routes, friction factors will only be applied to the following road classes to avoid their use where possible (recreation, resource, restricted, service)

 ### Route Planner 2.1.7
 1. Route Planner 2.1.7 is backward compatible with Route Planner 2.x.
 2. The betweenPairs request was updated to better handle situations where a route is not found.
 The updated version will return route information for all valid points and a -1 time and distance value as well as a routeFound:false value for failure cases.